 Employment in science, technology, engineering, and mathematics fields in the seven-county Chicago region.

 Why it matters

-The demands of many professions are becoming increasingly complex as technology drives innovation and growth in today's economy.
+The demands of many professions are becoming increasingly complex as technology drives innovation and growth in today’s economy.
 Workers employed in science, technology, engineering, and mathematics (STEM) occupations play a significant role in fostering new ideas that lead to economic growth.
-As of 2016, STEM occupations represented 12.5 percent of metropolitan Chicago's total jobs, higher than proportions in Los Angeles and New York but lower than those of Boston and Washington, D.C.
-Yet, growth in STEM occupations in the Chicago region has lagged behind STEM growth in peer regions.
+As of 2017, STEM occupations represented 12.5 percent of metropolitan Chicago’s total jobs, higher than proportions in Los Angeles and New York but lower than those of Boston and Washington, D.C.
+Yet, growth in STEM occupations in the Chicago region has lagged rates in peer regions.

 STEM Employment in the Chicago Region

 Workers in STEM fields drive the creation of new technologies and ideas, which in turn spur economic growth.
 Data show that scientists and engineers apply for patents at a rate eight times higher than the national average.
 STEM workers’ propensity to innovate also can lead to the creation of new goods, services, and jobs.